 The Framework should be officially reviewed by the CoMC on an annual basis.
 This review should assess the suitability of the Framework considering the previous 12 months.

-Any changes to the Framework should be tabled at the CoMC meeting to be discussed and approved.

 Requesting Organisation Check

 Intended to confirm and [assess] the organisation requesting access to data as a Research Body